-Bristol Bay Area Plan Amendment 2012
+Bristol Bay Area Plan Amendment 2013

-Bristol Bay Area Plan Amendment and
+2005 Bristol Bay Area Plan - Adoption of 2013 Plan Amendment

-2005 Bristol Bay Area Plan –Public Review Draft of Determination of Reclassification and Plan Amendment
+7. Final Determination of Reclassification and Plan Amendment Decision.

 For additional information regarding the Bristol Bay Area Plan Amendment please contact: